Pages tagged "Climate Justice"

 Community action and the biggest climate strike in years has put climate justice on the agenda as the 2022 Federal election nears.

 The devastation caused by climate-fuelled floods in northern New South Wales reminds us of the consequences if governments and corporations refuse to deliver deep emissions cuts this decade.

 Communities on the frontline of climate impacts have shown incredible courage and resilience in response to the latest disasters.
 We keep them front-of-mind as we fight for urgent action on climate here in Victoria.

 Here's a quick update on our efforts in March and upcoming actions...

 The Federal Election will be called any day now, and local community forums are popping up across Victoria.
 Lucky for you, we've got you covered for how to best engage your local candidates and ask them questions about climate action.Read more

-ACTION-GROUP MEETINGS EVERY MONDAY NIGHT
+ACTION GROUP MEETINGS EVERY TUESDAY NIGHT

 Friends of the Earth Melbourne's Act on Climate collective works with frontline communities, workers, and unions to build a strong and diverse Climate Justice movement that governments can’t ignore.